A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Theory and models

 \subsection{HEFT and Aemulus $\nu$}

 For modeling the angular power spectra we make use of hybrid effective field theory (HEFT; \cite{Modi20,Hadzhiyska:2021xbv, anzu21,Zennaro2022,DeRose_2023,Ibanez2023,Nicola2024}) which aims to capture nonlinear gravitational dynamics and baryonic effects more accurately than standard perturbative techniques (see Appendix~\ref{app: EFT_HEFT} for a comparison of constraints using HEFT vs EFT for the real-space power spectra).
 This method combines the symmetry-based bias expansion from LPT with nonlinear displacements of particles advected from their initial coordinates using N-body simulations.
 We make use of a neural network emulator trained on the \texttt{Aemulus $\nu$} \cite{DeRose_2023}\footnote{\url{https://github.com/AemulusProject/aemulus_heft}} suite of simulations to produce the basis spectra for the nonlinear real-space power spectrum model.
-Ref.~\cite{Sailer24} details how the galaxy-galaxy, galaxy-matter, and matter-matter power spectra are built up out of the emulated basis spectra as well as how the 2D angular auto and cross spectra are obtained through integration over the spectra and projection kernels under the Limber approximation \cite{Limber1954,Kaiser1992}.
+Eqs 4.4 and 4.5 of ref.~\cite{Sailer24} (and references therein) detail how the galaxy-galaxy and galaxy-matter power spectra are built up out of the emulated basis spectra ($P_{XY}$ where $(X,Y)$ refer to the CDM+baryon field, total matter field, or contributions to the galaxy density contrast from the $(1,2,s)$ terms in $F[(\delta_0(\bq)]$ in Eq.~\ref{eq: Fq}) produced from the \texttt{Aemulus $\nu$} project.
+Additionally \S4.5 of ref.~\cite{Sailer24} describes how the 2D angular auto and cross spectra are obtained through integration over the $P_{gg},P_{gm},$ and $P_{mm}$ spectra and projection kernels under the Limber approximation \cite{Limber1954,Kaiser1992}.